How good is your leadership?

 Hire smart, hire the smartest.

 This doesn’t mean that they avoid quick win.
 No. They understand the benefits that they can have in building momentum.
 But they do understand that the best success is the long-term sustainable success, success which requires the buy-in of the teams.
 It can also take time and effort to achieve, but that it’s worth it in the long run.

 Great leaders leave a legacy of continuing success, which continues after their departure.

 - They know the devil is in the detail

-Leadership is about big picture thinking, about setting the vision and direction for the team, the organization or the company.
-But once that’s done, then there is the need to figure out the how, how will this success be achieved, and that requires the team, and often the leader to get down into the weeds.
+Leadership is about big picture thinking, about setting the vision and direction for the team, the organization, or the company.
+But once that’s done, there is the need to figure out the how: how will this success be achieved?
+That requires the team, and often the leader, to get down into the weeds.
 Leaders can’t just remain big picture people if they want to achieve success.
 The devil is in the detail, and these devils need to be identified and addressed.

 - Focus strengths, outsource their weaknesses

 Great leaders know that they don’t need to do everything, and that for the areas that they are weak, they can delegate that work, or get support from the team.
 They know that they have been hired because of their strengths, and they focus on using these strengths to benefit their organization.
 They are also confident enough to be vulnerable and show their weaknesses and get support rather than to cover them up and try and hide them.